justinyates887/mtg-proxy-pricer/README.md

 [] Add tooltip hover to price breakdown

-[] Add loading context to cardspace when API request is loading
+[x] Add loading context to cardspace when API request is loading

 [] Find a way to optimize API call ???

+### Code Improvements

+[] Refactor components into smaller pieces to fit with Single use principle